tigerfarm/work/validateSignature/README.md

 Signature Validation documentation [notes](https://www.twilio.com/docs/usage/security#notes).

 Parameters for signature validation:
-1. Twilio account auth token: the account auth token used by the Twilio account that makes an HTTP request to your server.
+1. Twilio account auth token: use the account auth token of the Twilio account that makes an HTTP request to your server.
+This can be an issue when an environment is validating for multiple Twilio accounts and subaccounts.
-2. URL: the original URL that the Twilio service used to make the HTTP request.
+2. URL: confirm the program is using the original URL that the Twilio service used to make the HTTP request.
 3. Signature: The signature header value from the received HTTP request that is being validated.
 4. POST parameters: raw POST parameter string.
+The parameter values need to be url decoded.
-Note, the raw GET parameter string did not work from my test because the parameter order was different than the original request.
+Note, the raw GET parameter string needs the parameters in request original order.
 5. Do not include webhook override parameters in the POST URL.
 For example, use: https://example.com/process, not: https://example.com/process?#rp=all&rc=3
 ````